usgpo/uslm/docs/2_0_17/generated-by-merging/USLM-User-Guide-v2_0_17.md

 **Legislative Documents:**
 - United States Code (USC) titles and appendices
-- Bills (introduced in v2.0)
+- Bills (introduced in v2.0, extended in v2.0.17)
-- Resolutions (introduced in v2.0)
+- Resolutions (introduced in v2.0, extended in v2.0.17)
 - Enrolled Bills (introduced in v2.0)
 - Public Laws (introduced in v2.0)
-- Statutes at Large (introduced in v2.0)
+- Statutes at Large (introduced in v2.0, extended in v2.0.17)
 - Statute Compilations (introduced in v2.0)
 - Amendments (introduced in v2.0)
+- Constitutional Amendments (introduced in v2.0.17)

 **Regulatory Documents:**
 - Federal Register (FR) documents (introduced in v2.0)